 In young babies, reflux occurs when food backs up (refluxes) from their tummy.
 This causes baby to spit up or vomit.

 Reflux in babies is also known as gastroesophageal reflux (GER).
-It happens because in young babies, the small ring of muscle between the stomach and the esophagus is not mature and not fully functional yet.
+It happens because, in young babies, the small ring of muscle between the stomach and the oesophagus is not mature and not fully functional yet.
 In other words, think of it like a valve that doesn’t close properly.

 When it doesn’t shut properly, the stomach’s contents flow backwards and out.
 You will notice this as spit-up or vomit.
 It’s made extra uncomfortable by the fact that stomach acid might also come up and out with the milk.

 It doesn’t help that your baby is on a liquid diet of only milk, or that they are flat on their backs most of the time — these factors all contribute to infant reflux.